jimmy-zx/kvmdemo/README.md

 by default.
 You may optional review `kvmutil.{h,c}`, but this is not required.

 Skim through `main.c`.
-The hypervisor loads the guest binary `guest.bin`.
+The hypervisor loads the guest binary `guest.bin` and runs the guest in a loop via `vcpu_thread()`.
 When the virtual CPU encounters some instruction that it cannot proceed, the virtual machine will [trap into the hypervisor](https://github.com/jimmy-zx/kvmdemo/blob/652cb499cc58d5bbc2c96ca676d47200d4626fb0/main.c#L64), providing an `exit_reason` to hint how the hypervisor should handle the trap.
 We only care about the case for